SamuelPoyntz-Wright/Golang/Notes on The Little Go Book.md

 power := 9000
 fmt.Printf("It's over %d\n", power)

-//CAN "Redeclare" variable, if youj are declaring a 1 new variable, then the rest are considered to just have their values change x, power := 9000, 9001 fmt.Printf("It's also %d%d", x, power)
+//CAN "Redeclare" variable, if you are declaring a 1 new variable, then the rest are considered to just have their values change x, power := 9000, 9001 fmt.Printf("It's also %d%d", x, power)
 }